 When should I call my healthcare provider?

 Sleep apnea can be serious.
-Your doctor should evaluate any snoring that causes daytime sleepiness or that affects your ability to think clearly.
-If your partner hears you stop breathing during the night, call your doctor to see if sleep apnea is to blame.
+Your healthcare provider should evaluate any snoring that causes daytime sleepiness or that affects your ability to think clearly.
+If your partner hears you stop breathing during the night, call your healthcare provider to see if sleep apnea is to blame.

 Key points about snoring

 Your sleep is nothing to take lightly.
-Your doctor can help diagnose any potential medical conditions affecting your sleep and find ways to minimize snoring to help you—and your partner—get a restful night's sleep.
+Your healthcare provider can help diagnose any potential medical conditions affecting your sleep and find ways to reduce snoring to help you—and your partner—get a restful night's sleep.